saadullahaleem/twitchstreamviewer/README.md

 > -   Where do you see bottlenecks in your proposed architecture and how would you approach scaling this app starting from 100 reqs/day to 900MM reqs/day over 6 months?

+**Bottlenecks**
+- The biggest bottleneck here would be the websockets and their scaling.
+For 900M users.
+Websockets are easy to write and implement in most languages, thus my choice to use them here.
+Since communication is real-time but only one-way, there can be far better choices which are listed below.

+**Better Approaches/Platforms**
-For something like 900M reqs/day, an event-sourcing based approach could be far more effective.
-We could also use Server Sent Events (SSE) here since data is only being pushed by the server and not the other way around.
-Also, I've only used PostgreSQL because of how well it plays with my framework of choice here.
-If I were to write this application for production, I'd use something like elixir or go paired with a write-optimized database (since we're only reading from the database when the user initially connects to the stream).
+- For something like 900M reqs/day, an event-sourcing based approach could be far more effective.
+- We could also use Server Sent Events (SSE) here since data is only being pushed by the server and not the other way around.
+- I've only used PostgreSQL because of how well it plays with my framework of choice here.
+- If I were to write this application for production, I'd use something like elixir or go paired with a write-optimized database (since we're only reading from the database when the user initially connects to the stream).

+**Scaling**
 If we were to scale this application, we'll need to scale out Redis into a cluster to support scaling of websockets which we're using for real-tme updates.
 We'll need to be careful with our load-balancing of websockets (we'll need TCP proxies instead of HTTP ones).

  We'll also need to implement caching and have multiple instances of our server behind a load balancer.
 Our consumption of the Twitch API's will also need to be scaled with multiple Client Ids required to support such a large number of requests.